mvolkmann/blog/src/bun.md

 - Bun is 4 times faster than Node.js for a "hello world" program.
 - The time to build and run TS code in Bun is 4 times faster than esbuild, 15 times faster than TSX, and 43 times faster than TSC + Node.
-- `bun install` is 29 times faster than npm and 17 times faster than pnpm;
+- `bun install` is 29 times faster than npm and 17 times faster than pnpm.
 - `bun run` can be used in place of `npm run` and is 5 times faster.
 - `bun test` is 8 times faster than Vitest and 13 times faster than Jest.